 From 1946 to 1955, she constantly collaborates with her husband.
 In 1946, she contributes to the direction of the book series “Quaderni d’Arte” and “Saggi di critica d’arte” (U editions in Florence).
-She is secretary of important exhibitions at Palazzo Strozzi and at the Strozzina, editing the catalogues (1947, Exhibition of Dutch and Flemish Art; 1948, Exhibition of the Italian House during the centuries; 1949, Exhibition on Lorenzo il Magnifico and the Arts).
+She is secretary of important exhibitions at Palazzo Strozzi and at the Strozzina, editing their catalogues (1947, Exhibition of Dutch and Flemish Art; 1948, Exhibition of the Italian House during the centuries; 1949, Exhibition on Lorenzo il Magnifico and the Arts).
 She edits the catalogue and cures the exhibition “Italian chair in the centuries” for the Triennale of Milan in 1951.
-In the same year, she cooperates to the realization of an important exhibition on the work of Frank Lloyd Wright.
+In the same year, she collaborates on the realization of an important exhibition on the work of Frank Lloyd Wright.

 In 1985 she publishes Il Quattrocento europeo (The 15th century in Europe), the fourth book of the Storia della pittura (History of painting), directed by Ragghianti for the Istituto Geografico De Agostini.

-Licia Collobi dies in her home on July 26th 1989.
+Licia Collobi dies in her home on 26 July 1989.